jonatankruszewskiITC/js-week01-D01/README.md

 ## Use prebuilt automated tests

-To test you code using our automated test, you can always run `npm test` in the cmd/terminal (make sure you are in the repo folder, where the `package.json` file is).
+To test your code using our automated test, you can always run `npm test` in the cmd/terminal (make sure you are in the repo folder, where the `package.json` file is).

 ```bash
 npm test